edward-126/Edward-126/README.md

-### Hey, I'm Edward Hyde 👋 (A.K.A.
+# Hey, I'm Edward Hyde 👋 (A.K.A.
 Thilina Rathnayaka)

-Web developer, UI/UX design enthusiast, and a professional procrastinator.
-Undergraduate, but I learn more from YouTube.
-If you need something done tomorrow, hit me up today. #LazyGenius
+I'm a **web developer**, **UI/UX design enthusiast**, and your go-to **professional procrastinator** with a knack for turning ideas into interactive, engaging digital experiences.
+While I'm still an undergraduate, my best lessons often come from late-night YouTube marathons and deep dives into new tech.

+Need something done tomorrow?
+Better call me today—#LazyGenius at your service.

-- Check out my [Portfolio](https://its-thilina.vercel.app/) to learn more about me.
+- Curious?
+Check out my [**Portfolio**](https://its-thilina.vercel.app/) to see what I've been working on.
-- Explore my [Blog](https://its-thilina-blog.vercel.app/) where I share insights and learnings.
+- Dive into my [**Blog**](https://its-thilina-blog.vercel.app/) where I break down the tech world and share useful insights.

 ## 📦 Toolbox